Compare Optus vs Telstra mobile phone plans

 About Optus vs Telstra

 While Telstra is the largest network provider, Optus isn’t far behind when it comes to network coverage.
-Both telcos are also rolling out their 5G mobile networks throughout Australia.
+Both telcos have also rolled out 5G mobile networks throughout Australia.

 Telstra vs Optus: Phone plans and prices compared